tonypeng1/whisper/README.md

 # Introduction

-This is a real-time Automatic Speech Recognition (ASR) app that uses OpenAI whisper model downloaded from 🤗 Hugging Face.
+This is a real-time Automatic Speech Recognition (ASR) app that uses the OpenAI whisper model downloaded from 🤗 Hugging Face.
 The model is saved and reused locally afterward.

 A user's speech is read aloud first and then transcribed by the model.
 A short video showing how it works can be seen by clicking the image below.